earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 ```

-When we import the data from JSON, by default they import in string format.
+When you import the data from JSON, by default they import in string format.
 However,
-if we want to plot the data and manipulate the data quantitatively, we need
+if you want to plot the data and manipulate the data quantitatively, you need
-our data to be in a numeric format.
+your data to be in a numeric format.
 Let's fix that next.

 ### `mutate_at` from dplyr

-We can uset the `mutate_at()` function in a dplyr pipe to change the format of
+You can uset the `mutate_at()` function in a dplyr pipe to change the format of
-(or apply any function on) any columns within our data.frame.
-In this case we
+(or apply any function on) any columns within your data.frame.
+In this case you
 want to convert all of the columns to a numeric format.

-To use `mutate_at()` we specify the column names that we want to convert in a vector
+To use `mutate_at()` you specify the column names that you want to convert in a vector
-followed by the function that we wish to apply to each column.
+followed by the function that you wish to apply to each column.
 THe function in this
 case is `as.numeric()`.

-Because we are using this function in a pipe, our code looks like this:
+Because you are using this function in a pipe, your code looks like this: